dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

   * **UPDATE YOUR BIOS**, make sure it's on the latest.
 Most OEMs have very broken PCI allocation on older firmwares, especially AMD
   * Make sure either Above4G is enabled in the BIOS, if no option available then add `npci=0x2000` to boot args.
     * AMD CPU Note: **Do not have both the Above4G setting enabled and npci in boot args, they will conflict**.
 This rule does not apply to X99
-  * Other BIOS settings that are important: CSM disabled, Windows 8.1/10 UEFI Mode enabled\
+  * Other BIOS settings that are important: CSM disabled, Windows 8.1/10 UEFI Mode enabled

+* **NVMe or SATA issue**:
+  * Sometimes if either a bad SATA controller or an unsupported NVMe drive are used, you can commonly get stuck here.
+Things you can check:
+    * Not using either a Samsung PM981 or Micron 2200S NVMe SSD
+    * Samsung 970EvoPlus running the latest firmware(older firmwares were known for instability and stalls, [see here for more info](https://www.samsung.com/semiconductor/minisite/ssd/download/tools/))
+    * SATA Hot-Plug is disabled in the BIOS(more commonly to cause issues on AMD CPU based systems)
+    * Ensure NVMe drives are set as NVMe mode in BIOS(some BIOS have a bug where you can set NVMe drives as SATA)
 * **NVRAM Failing**:
   * Common issue HEDT and 300 series motherboards, you have a couple paths to go down:
     * 300 Series Consumer Intel: See [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) on making SSDT-PMC.aml